A Log PSS morphism with applications to Lagrangian embeddings: Complements of normal crossings divisors

-\item the exhausting function is given by $f_X= -\operatorname{log}|s|$, \end{itemize} where $| \cdot |$ is any choice of positive Hermitian metric on the line bundle $\mc{L}$ (once more, the result is independent up to deformation equivalence of $|\cdot |$). \end{example} The deformation equivalence of these two structures is proven in \cite{Seidel:2010fk}.
+\item the exhausting function is given by $f_X= -\operatorname{log}|s|$, \end{itemize} where $| \cdot |$ is any choice of positive Hermitian metric on the line bundle $\mc{L}$ (once more, the result is independent of $|\cdot |$ up to deformation equivalence). \end{example} The deformation equivalence of the above two convex symplectic structures for a given $X$ is proven in \cite{McLean:2012ab}*{Lemma 5.18} (compare \cite{Seidel:2010fk}*{Lemma 4.4}).
+This implies in particular that the deformation class of convex symplectic structure on $X$ induced by a log-smooth compactification is independent of $(M,\D)$.
 Here we recall a further deformation of the convex symplectic structure on $X$, due to McLean \cite{McLean:2012ab} (see \cite{Seidel:2010fk} for the case $\dim_{\C} X = 2$), with ``nice" properties at infinity with respect to a given compactification $(M, \mathbf{D})$.
-To begin, after a deformation we assume that the smooth components of $\mathbf{D}$ intersect orthogonally in $M$: \begin{thm}[\cite{McLean:2012ab}*{Lemma 5.4, 5.15}] There exists a deformation of the divisors $\mathbf{D}$ such that they intersect orthogonally with respect to the symplectic structure on $M$.
-This does not change the symplectomorphism type of the complement $X = M \backslash \mathbf{D}$, or the deformation class of its convex symplectic structure. \end{thm} \begin{defn}[\cite{McLean:2012ab}*{Lemma 5.14}] A convex symplectic structure $(W,\theta)$ constructed from a log-smooth compactification $(M,\mathbf{D})$ is {\em nice} if there exist tubular neighborhoods $U_i$ of $D_i$ with symplectic projection maps
+To begin, after a deformation (as symplectic submanifolds) we assume that the smooth components of $\mathbf{D}$ intersect orthogonally in $M$: \begin{thm}[\cite{McLean:2012ab}*{Lemma 5.3, 5.15}] There exists a deformation of the divisors $\mathbf{D}$ (through symplectic divisors) such that they intersect orthogonally with respect to the symplectic structure on $M$.
+This does not change the symplectomorphism type of the complement $X = M \backslash \mathbf{D}$, or the deformation class of its convex symplectic structure. \end{thm} \begin{defn}[\cite{McLean:2012ab}*{Lemma 5.14}] A convex symplectic structure $(W,\theta)$ constructed from a log-smooth compactification $(M,\mathbf{D})$ is {\em nice} if (after first implicitly applying a deformation to make the divisors symplectically orthogonal as in Theorem \ref{thm:makingdivisorsorthogonal}) there exist tubular neighborhoods $U_i$ of $D_i$ with symplectic projection maps

 such that on a $|I|$-fold intersection of tubular neighborhoods

 iterated projection $|I|$ times

 is a symplectic fibration with structure group $U(1)^{|I|}$ and with fibers symplectomorphic to a product of standard symplectic discs $\prod_{i \in I} \D_\e$ of some radius $\epsilon$ and such that $\theta$ restricts to